Ho Yeow Sun: Early life

 Ho studied at Anglican High School and Victoria Junior College.
 Born in Singapore, she started as a pastor when she was 20 years old with her husband, Kong Hee, founding City Harvest Church.
-Eight years later she moved to Taiwan, where she became a Mandopop singer.
+She later moved to Taiwan to pursue a career as a Mandopop singer.

 Career

 Ho is one of the co-founders of City Harvest Church and its community services and is married to Kong Hee.
 Ho also led City Harvest Church's Creative Department from 1992 until late 2000, when she resigned and relocated to Taiwan, where she would do most of her recordings, to pursue her singing career.
 At the beginning of her music career, she faced accusations that her dressing and song lyrics were sexually charged and inappropriate for her religious background, and rumours of her using her church's support to aid in album sales.
 After a series of concerts, she had the opportunity to further develop her career outside of Singapore, focusing on China, Taiwan and the US.

 From 2002 to 2007, Ho, based in Taiwan, released a succession of five Mandarin pop albums through Warner Music Taiwan, that have either reached double or triple platinum status.
 During this five-year period, Ho worked with composers such as Ma Yufen (马毓芬), the late Ma Zhaojun (马兆骏) F.I.R., Milk, Arys Chien (深白色), Lee Wei Song (李伟菘), and Tan Han Jin (陈奂仁).
 "Lonely Travel" was ranked No. 1 on nine top music charts.
 Her next album "Gain" released in 2006 reached No. 1 position on 10 top music charts.
 In 2007, Ho released "Embrace" which hit No. 1 on 11 top music charts.
 Her song, "Starting Point", was used as theme song for Singapore TV series "Turning Point" based on real-life inspirational stories, of which Ho was the host.

-In 2003, Ho broke into Hollywood with her debut American single "Where Did Love Go," produced by David Foster and Peter Rafelson.
+In 2003, Ho released her debut American single "Where Did Love Go," produced by David Foster and Peter Rafelson.
 The song reached No. 1 on the Billboard's Hot Dance Club Play "Breakout" Chart in December 2003.
-Subsequently, three of her singles, "One With You", "Without Love" and "Gone" reached No. 1 positions on the Billboard Dance Chart.
+Three of her subsequent singles, "One With You", "Without Love" and "Gone" reached No. 1 positions on the Billboard Dance Chart.
 "Ends Of The Earth" also joined the abovementioned three singles to reach No. 1 positions on the UK MusicWeek Chart.
-While in the United States, Ho worked with top industry personalities such as Wyclef Jean, Diane Warren, David Foster, Jimmy Harry, Tony Moran, Chris Cox, Eric Kupper, Jason Nevins, Moto Blanco and the Underdogs.
+Her other singles also include "China Wine" and "Mr. Bill", both produced by Wyclef Jean of the rap group The Fugees.
+Ho also worked with other top industry personalities such as Diane Warren, David Foster, Jimmy Harry, Tony Moran, Chris Cox, Eric Kupper, Jason Nevins, Moto Blanco and the Underdogs.

-Ho returned back to Singapore from 2010 and resumed back her pastoral duties at City Harvest Church.
+Ho returned to Singapore from 2010 and resumed her pastoral duties at City Harvest Church.
 In 2015, she was ordained and given the title Reverend and the position of the Executive Pastor.
 In 2018, she co-founded The Harvest Network (THN) together with Rev Dr Bobby Chaw to help City Harvest Church to connect to other like-minded Churches around the region.